Dr. BORSUK - The Modern Facelift Master in Canada

 - Duration: 3–5 hours, depending on the extent.

-- Anesthesia: Usually general, though sedation is possible in select cases.
+- Anesthesia: Usually sedation, though general anesthesia is possible in select cases.

 - Recovery: 14–28 days for most social downtime.